jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 ![image](https://user-images.githubusercontent.com/25332460/188941507-a2b2548b-174e-410b-bf88-eb96dff227e2.png)

 You can now close the Registry Editor.
-You will have to sign out and sign back in again or
+You will have to sign out and sign back in again or the following:

 Press the Windows + R keys to open the Run dialog box.